57216 Creativity and Innovation in Communication

 - Critically and creatively rethink and reflect on public relations, advertising and organisational change models and practices for the 21st century beyond dominant models and approaches and seek innovative approaches (2.2)

 - Locate, gather, organise and synthesise information across diverse platforms to guide their mastery of contemporary communication issues and challenges (2.3)

 Teaching and learning strategies

-Learning takes place in a collaborative, immersive, experiential, studio-based environment as well as through independent learning activities.
-Current issues in creativity theory and communication practice are explored through discussions and case study analysis, whilst skills are learned through demonstrations and collaborative / individual creative practice.
+Learning takes place in a collaborative environment as well as through independent learning activities.
+Multiple theoretical approaches towards creative, strategic problem solving are explored through discussions and case study analysis in classes and online.
 This subject is enquiry-based: students conduct individual preparatory research and exploration, which form the basis for collaborative discovery and interactive learning activities in class.
 Assessments in this subject evaluate students’ evolving conceptual and creative understanding through authentic tasks that are relevant across creative industries.
 Students receive formative feedback continually through class activities.

 Assessment task 1: Exploring and designing creative methods

 1500 words (and up to 5 visuals)

 Assessment task 2: Portfolio of creativity exercises and reflections on practice

 Submission of assessment tasks